 The trip with the Royal Cambodian Navy and the WHO Malaria Team was up-lifting in a number of ways.
 A five hour voyage to an off-shore island on a comfortable Naval battleship, hosted by the fine crew and their impeccable leadership.
 In a flawless white uniform, the Cambodian Admiral embodied honor, responsibility, and respect.

-We delivered insecticide treated bed nets, condoms and prevention education to soldiers based on three outer islands and treated the soldiers who were suffering with Malaria.
+We delivered insecticide treated bed nets and prevention education to soldiers based on three outer islands and treated the soldiers who were suffering with Malaria.
+The National AIDS Program was responsible for provision of condoms to the military, and UNDP provided HIV prevention information leaflets with colorful graphics tailored to members of the armed forces.
 It was refreshing to witness some humanity in the midst of so much turmoil in the society.
 The young men were clearly appreciative, and their leadership worthy and honorable.

 It was encouraging to see effective medical treatment so swiftly remedy an infectious disease like Malaria – at least in the short term.
 But consistent use of bed nets, condoms and prevention education would be necessary for long-term control of Malaria and HIV.